Address: 750 College Avenue, Kentfield, CA 94904 (view map)

 Office Hours: 8:30 a.m. to 4:15 p.m.
 Monday through Friday

-The Kentfield Elementary School District is regarded highly by its parents, students and greater school community.
-The District is known for having a strong core academic program and rich visual and performing arts, physical education, Spanish language, computer program and Character Education curricula.
-Kentfield School District is actively implementing the Common Core Standards in Language Arts, Math and Science.
+The Kentfield Elementary School District is regarded highly by its parents, students, and the greater school community.
+The District is known for having a strong core academic program and rich visual and performing arts, physical education, Spanish language, computer program, and Character Education curricula.
+Kentfield School District is actively implementing the Common Core Standards in language arts, math, and science.

 Additional information can be found on Bacich and Kent School Accountability Report Cards.